buildium/css-standards/README.md

 ##Specificity
 <ul>
 	<li>Use classes.
 No ID's!
-	<li>Elements: Only use them for resetting or noramlizing styles between browsers.
+	<li>Elements: only use them for resetting or normalizing styles between browsers.
 	<li>If using JS to access a class, prefix it with js-, i.e. js-my-selector and use it only for JS
 	<li>Try to only override a property at most 1 time: </li>
 </ul>